Spring pet checkups: What you need to know!

-Spring is on it’s way!
-Well, we hope it is at least.
-With that comes more outdoor time with our pets, and our pets’ furry friends.
-This is a great reminder to pet owners to plan a visit to their veterinarian for spring pet checkups.
-It is important your pet is up-to-date heading into this new season.
-Check out this information from our blog Springtime Health Check.
+Spring is on its way!
+With that comes more outdoor time with our furry friends, which also means it’s time to plan a visit to their veterinarian for a spring checkup.
+It is important your animal companions are up-to-date heading into this new season to keep them safe and healthy.

 What spring pet checkups can look like

 Beyond just vaccinations, additional health care during a routine checkup may include a dental examination, clipping nails, testing for heartworm and/or resuming a heartworm prevention program.

 The veterinarian may also want to assess your animal’s overall health such as body condition.
 It’s also a great opportunity to mention any behavior your furry family members has exhibited that you have questions about.
 This could be a change in activity level, decreased alertness, persistent scratching of a body part – anything that may be unusual for your animal.

 If your animal will be exposed to other animals on a regular basis (such as in a dog park or boarding kennel), you may want to consider additional preventative vaccinations or flea control.

 There are a variety of diseases that companion animals can be vaccinated against.
 Vaccines have been proven to be the simplest, safest and most effective way of protecting our furry friend from disease.
 Your veterinarian will be able to determine which vaccines are necessary for your animal.
 Your geographic location and your furry family member’s exposure to wildlife and other domestic animals can impact their risk and are factored into a veterinarian’s recommendations.